cifanip/portfolio/cases/01_risk_neutral_probability_measure/index.md

 ---
-title: Risk Neutral Probability Model
+title: Risk Neutral Probability Measure
 layout: default
 ---

-# Martingales and Stochastic Processes
+# Risk-Neutral Probability Measure

 ## 1. Theory
 The central concept required for our analysis is the martingale.
 The precise definition is the following: